 - Otterbot is a free texting service created to support high school seniors who have signed up for the College Bound Scholarship.
 Otter sends financial aid info and reminders to College Bound seniors.
 Students can access Otterbot via text message 24 hours a day, seven days a week by texting "Hi Otter" to 360-928-7281.

-- WSAC’s College and Career Compass is an interactive tool that provides students of all ages the opportunity to explore and connect with campuses that offer educational or job training programs that match their goals and interest.
+- WSAC’s College and Career Compass is an interactive tool that provides students of all ages the opportunity to explore and connect with campuses that offer educational or job training programs that match their goals and interests.

-- The Financial Aid Toolkit provides resources supporting the financial aid application process with specific guidance on how different audiences can use the tools.
+- The Financial Aid Toolkit provides resources supporting the financial aid application process, with specific guidance on how different audiences can use the tools.

 - The WSAC Portal provides educators with student-level completion data for increased outreach and engagement, with a new, in-depth FAFSA Completion Dashboard.

-- Sign your school or district up to be a 12th Year Site, helping students and families apply for college and financial aid.
+- Sign your school or district up to be a 12th Year site, helping students and families apply for college and financial aid.

 - Spread the word through your communications channels.
 Sign up for WSAC Updates to receive plug-and-play messaging for students and families about financial aid, college planning, and more.